sebastien-marion/sebastien-marion/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Who am I?
 What am I doing?
-I am a higher education librarian specializing in libraries, knowledge management and contemporary literacies.
+I am a higher education librarian specializing in libraries, knowledge management and search literacy.
 I am an independent thinker, online educator and expert learner.

 In addition to teaching research and information literacy methods, I serve on numerous strategic committees, and am a leader in planning initiatives designed to guide the university library of the future.

 You can follow me on [Twitter](https://www.twitter.com/sebastienmarion).
 Or subscribe to my [mailing list](https://www.getrevue.co/profile/searchuniversity).